shahian/18-Key-Design-Patterns/README.md

 The Flyweight pattern focuses on optimizing the memory usage by reusing existing objects instead of creating new ones.
 This is achieved by introducing a Flyweight factory that manages a pool of shared flyweight objects.
 When a client requests a flyweight object, the factory either returns an existing object from the pool or creates a new one if it doesn't exist.

+By sharing small, reusable objects, the Flyweight pattern offers several benefits:

+1- Reduced memory usage: The Flyweight pattern conserves memory by sharing common intrinsic state among multiple objects.
+Instead of each object holding its own copy of the intrinsic state, they refer to a shared instance, thereby reducing memory consumption.

+2- Improved performance: With shared flyweight objects, the creation and initialization overhead are minimized.
+This can lead to improved performance, especially when dealing with a large number of objects.

+3- Enhanced scalability: The Flyweight pattern allows for the efficient management of a large number of fine-grained objects.
+By reusing objects, it reduces the overall number of objects in the system, which can improve scalability and accommodate more objects within the available memory limits.

+4- Flexible and lightweight design: The Flyweight pattern promotes a more flexible and lightweight design by separating the intrinsic and extrinsic states.
+Objects become simpler and can be easily shared and reused in different contexts.

+It's important to note that the Flyweight pattern is most effective when there are a large number of similar objects with shared characteristics.
+By identifying the commonalities and separating the intrinsic and extrinsic states, the Flyweight pattern can significantly optimize memory usage and improve the performance of the system.
 ***

 ### proxy